nd-rw/co/README.md

   - pull latest instagram posts as plain images

   - seperate inspiration image feed based on direct image upload or url upload

   - markdown to html workflow for uploading articles/pages, automatically apply minimal css to new markdown files in "article" github repository.

+  - create python scripts that create csv file and update csv based on API calls described above (schedule the python scripts to run on a decided interval (once a day?) using cron).
+More serverside processing = faster page loads.

+  - use javascript to produce a html table with the csv stored on the server (possibly duplicate these csv files on a CDN (eg: aws ect ect) for security reasons so visitors are not privy to any primary server files or connections).

 <b>inspiration</b>